Pakistan International Airlines Flight 544

-Pakistan International Airlines Flight 544, a Pakistan International Airlines Fokker F27, was hijacked on 25 May 1998, shortly after it took off from Gwadar International Airport, by three armed men belonging to Baloch Students Organization.
-The aircraft, with 33 passengers and 5 crew members aboard, had just arrived from Gwadar International Airport, Balochistan, and was set to land in Hyderabad Airport, Sindh.
+Pakistan International Airlines Flight 544 was a Pakistan International Airlines Fokker F27 which was hijacked on 25 May 1998, shortly after it took off from Gwadar International Airport, by three armed men belonging to Baloch Students Organization.
+The aircraft, with 33 passengers and 5 crew members aboard, had just arrived from Gwadar International Airport, Balochistan, and was set to land at Hyderabad Airport, Sindh.
 The hijackers demanded that the aircraft be flown to New Delhi, India.
 The Army's Special Service Group's Haideri Company, 7th Commando Zarrar Battalion, SSG Division, accompanied by members of the Pakistan Rangers, stormed the aircraft, while the Pakistan Police surrounded the plane.
-The operation concluded with all three hijackers arrested and sentenced to death by Pakistan, with no casualties.
+The operation concluded with all three hijackers arrested.
+There were no casualties among the passengers and the crew.
+The hijackers were tried in court and sentenced to death.

 Hijacking of the aircraft

 The incident began while the aircraft was flying, carrying 33 passengers with 5 crew members abroad.
 The Karachi-bound PIA Fokker Aircraft, Flight PK-554, was hijacked shortly after it took off from Gwadar at 5:35pm on 25 May 1998.
 The hijackers forced the pilot to fly towards New Delhi, India.